After installing a unit, the wiring and refrigerant line-set is left exposed and is a bit ugly to look at.

 It also helps protect the wiring and line-set from the weather or other hazards.

-If the unit is out-of-site having a cover is not always necessary but can help to protect the line-set and wiring from the elements.
+If the unit is out-of-site and unseen, having a cover is not always necessary but can help to protect the line-set and wiring from the elements.

 Installing a cover kit is easy to do with many kits available.